isbadawi/isbadawi.github.io/source/_posts/2013-05-03-writing-a-code-coverage-tool.markdown

 Instrumenting code
 ------------------
 So far so good, but how do we actually do this rewriting automatically?
-We need a solution that's allow us to insert method calls at the right place.
+We need a solution that allows us to insert method calls at the right place.

 The wrong way to do this is to use some complicated regex-based solution.